AbeNaws/saintcon2023-emu/README.md

 ## Building

 You will need ESP-IDF 5.0 or newer to build this project.
+5.0 and 5.1 have been tested.

 1. Install [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/)
 2. Load the ESP-IDF toolchain: `. <esp-idf installation>/source.sh`